ismet55555/yojenkins/README.md

     yojenkins server server-deploy
     ```

 - Configure your first profile.
-Profiles are stored in the home directory in the `.yojenkins` directory
+Profiles are stored in the home directory in `.yojenkins`
   - ```sh
     yojenkins auth configure
     ```